Site Overlay

 Medical Social Services: Provided to help with social and emotional concerns that may affect a patient’s treatment and recovery, including counseling and resource navigation.

-Home Health Aide Services: Provide personal care assistance with activities such as bathing, dressing, and feeding, and may also assist with simple exercises or taking vital signs, all under the supervision of a skilled professional.
+Home Health Aide Services: Provide personal care assistance with activities such as bathing, dressing, and feeding, and may also assist with simple exercises or vital sign measurements, all under the supervision of a skilled professional.

 Medical Supplies and Equipment: Home health agencies can also provide necessary medical supplies and durable medical equipment for use at home.